Day 2: The Curragh

 Racing at The Curragh

-The Curragh Racecourse is home to all five Irish Classic races and is the venue for the second day of Irish Champions Festival.
+The Curragh Racecourse is home to all five Irish Classic races and is the venue for day two of Irish Champions Festival.

 THE COMER GROUP INTERNATIONAL IRISH ST. LEGER